On-device Training: A First Overview on Existing Systems: Performance Gains of On-device Training Systems

-\fakepar{Melon} The authors evaluate the overhead of memory budget adaptation.
-Specifically, they train MobileNet V2 and SqueezeNet on Samsung Note 10 under memory changing from 6GB to 5GB and changing from 4GB to 3GB, respectively.
-Melon saves 4.27\% - 54.5\% overhead memory usage compared to a simple stop-restart approach.
-The stop-restart approach means, when the memory budget changes, reallocating the whole memory pool and discarding all intermediate activations.
+\fakepar{Low-constraint Devices} Low-constraint devices are typically robust devices equipped with several gigabytes of memory and GPUs.
+However, efficient memory management remains essential for training on such devices.
+In the case of Melon, the authors assess the impact of memory budget adaptation by training MobileNet V2 and SqueezeNet on a Samsung Note 10, with memory varying from 6GB to 5GB and from 4GB to 3GB, respectively.
+Melon achieves significant overhead memory savings ranging from 4.27\% to 54.5\% compared to a simple stop-restart approach, where the entire memory pool is reallocated, and all intermediate activations are discarded upon changes in memory budget.
+Another system, Sage, demonstrates memory usage reductions of up to 50\% compared to the DGA-only baseline~\cite{stein2021latency} when training BERT-small~\cite{devlin2018bert}, ResNet-50, DenseNet-121~\cite{huang2017densely}, and MobileNetV2 on smartphones.
+Additionally, Sage achieves peak memory consumption reductions of up to 420\% compared to the DGC-only baseline~\cite{kirisame2020dynamic}.